microdotblog/help.micro.blog/_posts/2017-12-19-community-guidelines.markdown

 ---
 title:  "Micro.blog community guidelines"
 date:   2017-12-19 12:00:00
-description: How to help us encourage a safe community.
+description: Help us encourage a safe community.
 ---

 At Micro.blog, we believe there needs to be a line between the social network and the content at your own site.
 Your web site is your own, where you have the freedom to write about whatever you want, but a service like Micro.blog has a responsibility to build a safe community for its users.